-Reporter Nick Long, who is in the CAR's capital, Bangui, said there was an increased police presence in the city.
+Reporter Nick Long is in the CAR's capital, Bangui.
+On Tuesday, he said there was an increased police presence in the city.

 U.N. human rights commissioner Navi Pillay says the situation in Bangui remains "extremely volatile and dangerous," in spite of security efforts.

 In a Tuesday statement, the U.N.'s human rights office said the overall number of clashes has diminished in recent days but around 40 people are reported to have been killed in the capital since Friday.